Winter Hiking Tips For Fun and Safety

 Dressing in layers can help advance your cause.
 You must from the get-go wear different attire types; clothes meant to insulate you from the extreme weather conditions.

-Having waterproof garments also helps protects you from getting drenched in ice cold water.
+Having waterproof garments also helps protects you from getting drenched in ice cold water during a storm.
 That is not all, you must also cover your nose and ears with a warm scarf to prevent the heat in your body from escaping.

 2. Prep early and start small